Selling your coin collection

 We offer two ways to do that: By auctioning them through our large-scale international auctions, or by outright cash purchase.

-We give you our expert advice and determine the expected proceeds of your goods with you.
-That can usually take place at your preferred location.
+We will give you our expert advice and determine the expected proceeds of your goods.
+This usually takes place at your preferred location.
 The moment the consignment is handed over to us, it is insured against every imaginable risk.

 Zentrale in Bonn

 What are my coins worth?

 You inherited a coin collection and have no idea what it is worth?